Alao Malaika at 50: Fuji singer completes mansion, gives mini tour in video

-Alao Malaika at 50: Fuji Maestro Completes Palatial Mansion on Birthday, Gives Fans Complete Tour of Property
+Fuji Maestro Alao Malaika Completes Palatial Mansion on 50th Birthday, Gives Fans Complete Tour of Property

 - Fuji musician Sule Alao Malaika has been heartily celebrated by fans and industry colleagues on the occasion of his 50th birthday